nirajp82/Redis/RedisFor.NETDevelopers/StackExchange.Redis/01_07_TransactionConflict.md

-In the provided code, two clients, Client A and Client B, are attempting to increment the value of a counter key concurrently (Around same time).
-To simulate the potential for concurrent execution, a delay is introduced into Client A's transaction.
+In the provided code, two clients, Client A and Client B, are attempting to increment the value of a counter key concurrently (same time).

 ```csharp
 // Client A